Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tsimpleword_5.md

 </div>
 <div class='question question'>

 Kevin gets paid $\pounds 500$ for each match he plays plus $\pounds 100$ for each goal he scores.
-In a seasons he plays $20$ games and averages two goals per game.
+In a season he plays $20$ games and averages two goals per game.
 How much does he earn over the season?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Kevin gets paid $\pounds 500$ for each match he plays plus $\pounds 100$ for each goal he scores.
-In a seasons he plays $20$ games and averages two goals per game.
+In a season he plays $20$ games and averages two goals per game.
 How much does he earn over the season?
 </code></pre>
 </div>